lonewanderer27/chaturmates-v2/README.md

 # Chaturmates

-This is a React project that uses Supabase for backend services, EmailJS for email services, and Resend for some other services.
+This is a React project that uses Supabase for backend services, and a custom backend for recommendation.

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
 - You have installed the latest version of Node.js and npm.
-- You can access services provided by Supabase, EmailJS, Resend on your network.
+- You can access services provided by Supabase on your network.
-- You are running on a Linux machine or WSL environment.

 ### Running the Project